-This mode can be used to daisy-chain multiple AD7944 devices on a 3-wire serial interface.
-It is available only in normal conversion mode (TURBO is low).
+This mode can daisy-chain multiple AD7986 devices on a 3-wire serial interface.
+It is only available in normal conversion mode (TURBO = low).
 This feature is useful for reducing component count and wiring connections, for example, in isolated multiconverter applications or for systems with a limited interfacing capacity.
 Data readback is analogous to clocking a shift register.

-A connection diagram example using two AD7944 devices is shown in Figure 34, and the corresponding timing is given in Figure 35.
+A connection diagram example using two AD7986 devices is shown in Figure 33 and the corresponding timing is given in Figure 34.

 When SDI and CNV are low, SDO is driven low.
-With SCK low, a rising edge on CNV initiates a conversion, selects chain mode, and disables the busy indicator.
+With SCK low, a rising edge on CNV initiates a conversion, selects the chain mode, and disables the busy indicator.

 In this mode, CNV is held high during the conversion phase and the subsequent data readback.

-When the conversion is complete, the MSB is output onto SDO, and the AD7944 enters the acquisition phase and powers down.
+When the conversion is complete, the MSB is output onto SDO, and the AD7986 enters the acquisition phase and powers down.
 The remaining data bits stored in the internal shift register are clocked by subsequent SCK falling edges.
 For each ADC, SDI feeds the input of the internal shift register and is clocked by the SCK falling edge.
-Each ADC in the chain outputs its data MSB first, and $14 \times N$ clocks are required to read back the N ADCs.
+Each ADC in the chain outputs the data MSB first, and $18 \times N$ clocks are required to read back the N ADCs.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate and, consequently, more AD7944 devices in the chain, provided that the digital host has an acceptable hold time.
+Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate and consequently more AD7986 devices in the chain, provided that the digital host has an acceptable hold time.
 The maximum conversion rate may be reduced due to the total readback time.

+Figure 33.
+Chain Mode Without Busy Indicator Connection Diagram

 Figure 34.
-Chain Mode Without Busy Indicator Connection Diagram

-Figure 35.
 Chain Mode Without Busy Indicator Serial Interface Timing